 The New York Times-Child Trends analysis found that cash assistance had reduced child poverty by 5 percent in 1993 but by only 2 percent in 2019.
 By comparison the EITC had reduced child poverty by 5 percent in 1993 and by 22 percent by 2019.
-The only two
+The only two federal programs that had not increased its reduction in child poverty between 1993 and 2019 were TANF and unemployment insurance.

-&lt;sup>6 Ibid., p.
+6 Ibid., p.
 210 (footnote).